mantidproject/mantidimaging/docs/overview.rst

 Tomography
    The process of creating a 3D model if an object from a series 2D images taken at a range angles through it.

+TOF
+   Time of Flight.
+The time taken for a neutron to travel from the source to the detector.